-For identification purpose only
+\ For identification purpose only

 - (1) CGA HK is wholly owned by Shanghai Huiyong Automotive Distribution Co., Ltd. (上海匯湧汽車銷售有限公司) (which is in turn owned as to approximately 44.23% by CGA Limited and approximately 55.77% by CGA).
 CGA Limited is wholly owned by CGA.
-Each of CGA Limited, Shanghai Huiyong Automotive Distribution Co., Ltd. and CGA are deemed to be interested in the shares held by CGA HK. - (2) Baoxin Investment Management Ltd. is wholly owned by Extensive Success Holding Limited.
-TMF (Cayman) Ltd. holds the entire issued share capital of Extensive Success Holding Limited as trustee.
-Each of Extensive Success Holding Limited and TMF (Cayman) Ltd. is deemed to be interested in the shares held by Baoxin Investment Management Ltd. - (3) The letter "L" denotes the person's long position in such shares.
+Each of CGA Limited, Shanghai Huiyong Automotive Distribution Co., Ltd. and CGA are deemed to be interested in the shares held by CGA HK. - (2) TMF (Cayman) Ltd. in its capacity as trustee of a discretionary trust set up by Yang Chu Yu holds the entire issued share capital of M Asia Holding Limited which received 50,000 shares representing 100% interest in Baoxin Investment Management Ltd as trust distribution from a discretionary trust set up by Yang Aihua and TMF (Cayman) Ltd on 2 May 2023.
+Baoxin Investment Management Ltd owns 219,379,630 shares, equivalent to 7.73% shareholding in the listed corporation. - (3) Yang Chu Yu sets up and is the settlor of a discretionary trust with TMF (Cayman) Ltd. as trustee holding 100% interest in M Asia Holding Limited.
+On 2 May 2023, M Asia Holding Limited was transferred 100% interest in Baoxin Investment Management Ltd. which in turn owns 7.73% shareholding in the listed corporation.
+Accordingly, Yang Chu Yu owns indirect interest in Baoxin Investment via her trust and holds the interest in the listed corporation. - (4) The letter "L" denotes the person's long position in such shares.

-Save as disclosed above, the Company has not been notified of any other interests or short positions in the shares or underlying shares representing 5% or more of the issued share capital of the Company as at 31 December 2022.
+Save as disclosed above, the Company has not been notified of any other interests or short positions in the shares or underlying shares representing 5% or more of the issued share capital of the Company as at 31 December 2023.